FistOfHit/SixRackUnits/newsletters/2025/october/october.md

 Joining Nvidia's ConnectX-8 and AMD's Vulcano, The Thor Ultra is the third prominent member of the 800G NIC club.
 Broadcom will likely ship ultra-ethernet consortium (UEC) compliant hardware long before AMD, with the Thor Ultra already implementing various technologies in hardware such as packet-level multipathing, OOO delivery to device memory, and selective re-transmission to name a few.
 Unlike with the BF4 mentioned later in this issue, this NIC will be used for both frontend and backend networks, likely seeing serious adoption in non-Nvidia deployments.

 The NIC will support a PCIe 6 x16 host connection, come with a choice of either 100G or 200G serdes for port-breakout flexibility, and come in PCIe or OCP 3.0 form factors with OSFP ports.
+More details are already available on their [product pages](https://www.broadcom.com/products/ethernet-connectivity/network-adapters/n1800go) it seems, though nothing stands out other than the above.
 Sampling is already underway, and shipping will likely commence sometime in 1H26.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/october/images/broadcom_nic.png)